- ADC 11: None

-Applied Digital Communications 12 and Digital Media Development 12 continue on the path of Digital Communications 11 but focuses more in media development.
+Applied Digital Communications 12 and Digital Media Development 12 continue on the path of Applied Digital Communications 11 but focuses more in media development.
 Students introduced to web design using HTML/CSS, Dreamweaver and other web 2.0 tools.
 Other tools for 2-D / 3-D modeling and audio / video editing software may also be used.
 Students in these courses will propose a teacher-approved capstone project.

 Schedule: Click here to view the day-by-day schedule.
 The timeline may be subjected to change at the teacher’s discretion.